 Data Protection and GDPR

 From 25 May 2018 processing of personal data by organisations had to comply with the General Data Protection Regulation.
-This new set of rules gives a clear set of rights to everyone in society as well as making clear the responsibilities of organisations which handle or process information about people (or ‘Data Subjects’ as they are known).
-GDPR applies to ‘Data Contollers’ and ‘Data Processors’.
+These rules give a clear set of rights to everyone in society as well as making clear the responsibilities of organisations which handle or process information about people (or ‘Data Subjects’ as they are known).
+GDPR applies to ‘Data Controllers’ and ‘Data Processors’.

 A ‘Data Controller’ determines the purposes and means of processing personal data.